NEXUS is designed to expedite the border clearance process for low-risk, pre-approved travellers into Canada and the United States.

-During the online application process, some of the information requested will be designated as optional.
-Your eligibility to participate in NEXUS will not be affected by whether you provide the optional information.
+In the online application, some of the information requested is designated as optional.
+Your eligibility to participate in NEXUS is not affected by whether you provide the optional information.

 Complete the attached NEXUS application and mail it, together with the processing fee, to the address indicated on the form.

 U.S. citizens must send their application form to the Niagara Falls office.